SayanChakroborty/arch-installer/README.md

     ./pre-chroot.sh
 #
-(3) Sit back and wait for the installation finish. post-chroot steps will run automatically at the end of pre-chroot process.
+(3) Sit back and wait for the installation to finish (depending on your internet speed). post-chroot steps will run automatically at the end of pre-chroot process.
 System will automatically reboot after setup is complete.